2dw6b9pspw-design/gaming-pc-build/README.md

 - Component research and selection with performance-to-cost analysis
 - Physical system assembly and validation
 - BIOS configuration and firmware updates
-- Operating system installation and configuration
+- Operating system installation, configuration, and baseline hardening
 - Driver installation and troubleshooting
 - Performance testing and thermal validation
 - Documentation of lessons learned and process improvements